aeftimia/tlang/_sources/introduction.rst.txt

    advantages and disadvantages.
 List comprehension implements loopy non-greedy repetition.
 You can access the API for the four implementations directly at :class:`Repetition`, :class:`Greedy`, :func:`repetition`, :func:`greedy`.
-   For maximum performance on long repetitions, apply `decache` to remove any caching from the parser to be repeated before creating the repetition.
+   For maximum performance on long repetitions, apply :func:`decache` to remove any caching from the parser to be repeated before creating the repetition.

 Sometimes it's useful to return the first of multiple matches.
 As is customary,